 1 James A. Graaskamp (1933-1988) professor and department chairman of real estate at the University of Wisconsin Madison is credited with creating a multi-faceted ethics based approach to real estate development.
 He advocated for an environmental ethic in real estate analysis, arguing that development has considerable and nearly irreversible impacts on land and communities.
-He emphasised consistently the need for a social component to real estate development, arguing that the rights of private and public property owners are inextricably linked.
+He emphasised consistently the need for a social component to real estate development, arguing that the rights of private and public property owners are inextricably and governance of the completed project.
+Particular emphasis is placed in this study on the important role of consultants in the development process.
+The team might include attorneys, planners, market researchers, engineers, geologists, environmental specialists, architects, landscape architects, financiers, contractors and sales managers.

 A similar argument is proposed by Miles et al. (2000) in which it is submitted that developers must "balance an extraordinary number of requirements for completing a project" (Miles et al., 2000 p.
 8).
-The developer's role as "creator, promoter, negotiator, manager, leader, risk manager and investor" is not only dynamic, but continuously shifting.
+The developer's role as "creator, promoter, negotiator, manager, leader, risk manager and investor" is not only dynamic but continuously shifting.
 The property development process requires the ability to apply multi-dimensional decision making - something that can often only be described, but not taught.
-Similar comparative viewpoints depicting and describing the process and principles involved in property development have also been found in publications such as those by Beeny (2004); Beyard & O'Mara (1999); Bruce-Radcliffe (1996); Brueggeman and Fisher (2005); Cadman and Topping (1995); Cloete (2004); Collier, Collier and Halperin (2002); Forlee (2004); Forlee (2005); Thomsett (2000); Waterhouse (1991); Weis (2005); Woodson (2005); Wilkinson and Reed (2008); and Zuckerman and Blevins (2003).
+Similar comparative viewpoints depicting and describing the process and principles involved in property development have also been found in publications such as those by Beeny (2004): Beyard & O'Mara (1999); Bruce-Radcliffe (1996); Brueggeman and Fisher (2005); Cadman and Topping (1995); Cloete (2004); Collier, Collier and Halperin (2002); Forlee (2004); Forlee (2005); Thomsett (2000); Waterhouse (1991); Weis (2005); Woodson (2005); Wilkinson and Reed (2008); and Zuckerman and Blevins (2003).
 A common theme emerges from all these studies: the development process is an integrated process linking distinct phases or components that sequentially provide a blueprint for action and for unlocking real estate value.